Child car seats laws around the world

 Car seat regulations

-The car seat regulations above apply to everyone driving in that country, including tourists.
+The car seat regulations in the table above apply to everyone driving in that country, including tourists.
 And while it's debatable how strictly these rules will be applied to tourists, we still think it's worth knowing them.

 Car hire abroad

 If you're hiring a car abroad for your family, you'll need car seats to keep your children safe.
-We've heard some horror stories from parents about the car seat they've been offered by car hire companies.
+We've heard some horror stories from parents about the car seat they've been offered by car hire companies when arriving on holiday.

-If you're needing to hire a car abroad, check that you know how much a child seat will cost.
+If you need to hire a car abroad, check you know how much a child seat will cost in advance.
+It could be cheaper to take your own.
 Bear in mind that car hire companies normally say the provision of child seats is subject to availability.

-You're unlikely not to be given one at all, but you may get an old one and may not get help in fitting it.
-You may feel more comfortable taking your own seat, and even if you have to pay extra luggage charges as a result - it may not be that much more expensive than the fee.
+You're unlikely not to be given one at all, but you may get an old one and may not get help fitting it.
+You may feel more comfortable taking your own seat, and even if you have to pay extra luggage charges as a result - it may not be that much more expensive than the car seat hire fee.

 See our guide to hiring a car abroad for top tips on how to avoid pitfalls.